 Where is the McCarran Airport Viewing lot Located?

-The plane spotting lot is located on Sunrise Rd., just east of Las Vegas Blvd (in between the Paradise Rd. and Eastern Ave).
+The plane spotting lot is located on Sunset Rd., just east of Las Vegas Blvd (in between the Paradise Rd. and Eastern Ave).
 It’s completely free and the lot is open from 5 AM to 11 PM every day.